 Asphalt and tarmacadam, concrete and aggregates paths

-In the second half of the 19th century asphalt and tarmacadam were often used in public parks for drives and paths so these path materials may be part of the original Victorian design.
+In the second half of the 19th century, asphalt and tarmacadam were often used in public parks for drives and paths so these path materials may be part of the original Victorian design.
 The Victorians also used concrete and aggregates as an alternative to gravels.
-However ‘concreting a path’ meant binding materials into gravel to achieve a firm surface.
+However, ‘concreting a path’ meant binding materials into gravel to achieve a firm surface.

-Metal gates and railings
+Metal gates and railings, and other ironwork

 - City of Westminster’s Railings in Westminster: A Guide to their Design, Repair and Maintenance